 • Clomiphene citrate (CC) remains the first –line treatment for ovulation induction in anovulatory women with PCOS, although armatase inhibitors have shown promise as an alternative method for ovulation induction.

-• Gonadotropin use is an option for CC –resistant and CC-failure patients, although treatment-related risks of ovarian hyperstimulation and multiple pregnancies may be exaggerated in the PCOS population .gonadotropin therapy should therefore be reserved as a second-line strategy for women with PCOS and approached with caution.
+• Gonadotropin was use is an option for CC –resistant and CC-failure patients, although treatment-related risks of ovarian hyperstimulation and multiple pregnancies may be exaggerated in the PCOS population .Now armatase inhibitors is the first line of treatment.

 • In vitro fertilization (IVF) is a reasonable option for women with PCOS who have additional factor for infertility (tubal occlusion,male factors) or for those who have failed prior treatment with CC or gonadotropins.